- Lead Organisation

 - a battery capacity estimation methodology

-- a recommended criteria to select a battery management system
+- a set of recommended criteria to select a battery management system

-- a process to assist the review of performance hazards related to the operation of a BESS
+- a process to assist the review of performance hazards related to BSE operation

-- recommendations for information to be included on BESS material safety data sheets
+- recommendations for information to be included on BSE safety information sheets

-Standardising testing and specifying the associated performance characteristic reporting requirements will allow end users to be better informed about the expected performance of a BESS.
-It will also allow various battery systems to be compared on a like for like basis.
+By specifying standardised testing and reporting of the associated performance characteristic of BSE, it will allow end users to be better informed about the expected performance of BSE under Australian conditions.
+It will also allow various battery systems tested to the ABPS to be easily compared on a fair and consistent basis.

 The proposed ABPS is also expected to: